Sreya-Ravi/BinaryTrees/README.md

 <br/>

-One new problem from a random topic will be published everyday, to its corresponding repo.
-To check for the --problem of the day-- and To access all other Data Structures and Algorithms, check out the master repo: --> [masterDSA](https://github.com/Sreya-Ravi/masterDSA).
+One new problem from a random topic will be published everyday to its corresponding repo. <br/>
+To check out the --problem of the day-- and to access all other Data Structures and Algorithms, check out the master repo: --> [masterDSA](https://github.com/Sreya-Ravi/masterDSA).

 ```
 function oneProblemWithSolutionWillBePublishedEveryDay(problem , solution)-->